 Sometimes a cyst can develop and become a boil.

-Abscess, like boils, is caused by a bacterial infection.
+Dog abscess, like boils, is caused by a bacterial infection.
 Skin abscess may easily be confused with a boil.

-Abscess is generally larger and deeper than boils.
+Abscesses are generally larger and deeper than boils.
 The affected area is typically red, swollen and painful.

 While a boil can be up to 2 cm (the size of a penny), abscess covers a larger area and is raised.
 Typically 1 - 3 cm, but can grow to be much larger writes MSD Manuals.